Josei Tennō: Women who almost became emperor

 Princess Kasuga no Yamada, who was the empress of Emperor Ankan was recommended by Emperor Kinmei to succeed to the throne.
 However she declined and instead Kinmei himself succeeded to the throne and she became the Empress Dowager.
 (Note: The Empress Dowager that Emperor Kinmei appointed may also be referring to his mother, Princess Tashiraka, or Princess Tachibana no Nakatsu, widow of Emperor Senka.
 As such, she's not counted among most lists of Empress Dowagers.)

 Princess Sakahito was part of an attempt by Emperor Kōnin to have her succeed to the throne.
-This failed.
+While this failed, Emperor Kanmu made Princess Sakahito his wife.

 The debate for a possible future Josei Tennō

-Due to the current Japanese rules of succession a woman cannot inherit the throne.
-Yet there has been calls to allow Aiko, Princess Toshi to become the ninth empress regnant.
+The current Japanese rules of succession do not allow a woman to inherit the throne.
+Emperor Naruhito has admitted the imperial family is running out of male heirs.
+There have been calls to allow Aiko, Princess Toshi, the only child of Naruhito, to become the ninth empress regnant.
 To this day there is an ongoing succession debate.
-An event was held called "Making Aiko the Imperial heir" which pushed for the rules to be changed and a new line of succession to be introduced, which would be as follows:
+A public discussion was held in Tokyo in June 2023 called "Making Aiko the Imperial heir", which pushed for the rules to be changed and a new line of succession to be introduced, which would be as follows: